-ward head tilt on the perceived intensity of anger after holding the downward-head-tilt eyebrows constant.
-Participants identified the neutral-head-angle expression as conveying more intense anger, 76%, p < .001, 95% CI [.70, .81], suggesting, somewhat surprisingly, that a downward head tilt decreased perceptions of anger when both images included downward-head-tilt eyebrows.
+First, participants judged the intensity of anger conveyed by a neutral-head-angle anger expression with eyebrows superimposed from a downwards head-tilt anger expression (Image D) with that of a downwards head-tilt anger expression with natural eyebrows (Image B).
+This comparison tests whether there is any residual effect of a downwards head tilt on the perceived intensity of anger after holding the downwards-head tilt eyebrows constant.
+Participants identified the neutral head-angle expression as conveying more intense anger, 76%, p < .001, 95% CI [.70 to .81], suggesting, somewhat surprisingly, that a downwards head tilt decreased perceptions of anger when both images included downward-head tilt eyebrows.

-Second, participants judged the intensity of anger conveyed by a downward-head-tilt anger expression with eyebrows superimposed from a neutral-head-tilt anger expression (Image C) versus that of a downward-head-tilt anger expression with natural eyebrows (Image B).
-This comparison tests whether eliminating the appearance changes to the eyebrows associated with downward head tilt decreases the perceived intensity of anger when holding all other features of a downward head tilt constant.
-Participants identified the downward-head-tilt expression with natural eyebrows as expressing more intense anger, 97%, p < .001, 95% CI [.94, .99], suggesting that eliminating changes to the appearance of the V-shaped eyebrows naturally associated with a downward head tilt substantially decreased the perceived intensity of anger.
+Second, participants judged the intensity of anger conveyed by a downward-head tilt anger expression with eyebrows superimposed from a neutral head-tilt anger expression (Image C) versus that of a downward head-tilt anger expression with natural eyebrows (Image B).
+This comparison tests whether eliminating the appearance changes to the eyebrows associated with downwards head tilt decreases the perceived intensity of anger when holding all other features of a downwards head tilt constant.
+Participants identified the downwards head-tilt expression with natural eyebrows as expressing more intense anger, 97%, p < .001, 95% CI [.94 to .99], suggesting that eliminating changes to the appearance of the V-shaped eyebrows naturally associated with a downwards head tilt substantially decreased the perceived intensity of anger.

-Finally, participants judged the anger conveyed by a downwardhead-tilt anger expression with eyebrows from the neutral-head expression superimposed (Image C) with that of a neutral-head-angle anger expression with downward-head-tilt eyebrows superimposed (Image D).
+Finally, participants judged the anger conveyed by a downwards head-tilt anger expression with eyebrows from the neutral-head expression superimposed (Image C) with that of a neutral-head angle anger expression with downward-head tilt eyebrows superimposed (Image D).
 This comparison tests whether participants would judge a face with heightened V-shaped eyebrows as conveying more intense anger than a face with V-shaped eyebrows due to corrugator activity but not heightened by head tilt, even when both are presented with incongruent head-tilt information.
-It is noteworthy that this comparison directly pits eyebrow V shape and head tilt against each other, forcing participants to choose either the face with the stronger downward head tilt or the face with the stronger eyebrow V shape.
-Participants very reliably chose the neutral-head-angle expression, with the stronger V-shaped eyebrows, as expressing more intense anger, 97%, p < .001, 95% CI [.94, .99].
+It is noteworthy that this comparison directly pits eyebrow Vshape and head-tilt against each other, forcing participants to choose either the face with the stronger downward head tilt or the face with the stronger eyebrow V-shape.
+Participants very reliably chose the neutral-head angle expression, with the stronger V-shaped eyebrows, as expressing more intense anger, 97%, p < .001, 95% CI [.94 to .99].